 Newcastle Airport is a global transport hub that, prior to COVID-19, was used by more than 1.27 million people annually.
-The Airport has received Federal Government funding for the expansion of the runway to code E status enabling international flights.
+The Airport has plans well advanced for expansion of the runway to code E status enabling international flights.
 This project is modelled to create 4,400 regional jobs and deliver \$12.7 billion in regional economic activity across a 20-year horizon.
 The airport is co-located with the RAAF Base Williamtown, home to the Wedgetail and F-35A Joint Strike Fighter programs.
 Employment lands surrounding the airport have been designated by the NSW State Government as a Special Activation Precinct with up to \$200 million in allocated funding.
-Astra Aerolab and Williamtown Aerospace Precinct are home to internationally significant firms in defence, aerospace, advanced manufacturing and digital services.
+Astra Aerolab and Williamtown Aerospace Precinct are home to internationally significant firms in defence, aerospace, advanced manufacturing and